-- Show & Tell and Book, Blog, or Bolt – Show us what you’ve made and your works in progress.
+Show & Tell/Book, Blog, or Bolt.
+Show us what you’ve made and your works in progress.
+And/or share any new resources.
 We all want to know what new and interesting things YOU know about.

 The Saskatoon MQG met on May 29th for a sew day.
 This was hosted at Home Inn & Suites.
 Sherry did a fantastic demo on making improv blocks using a stack of fabrics.
 We asked her to do this based on quilts she had submitted to our gallery show at St. Thomas More College earlier this year.
 “Improv squares” and “Improv Quarter Circles” were the result of a class she had taken from Carl Schmold.
 Deb Baumann had used a similar technique on quilts named “Bullseye” and “Spirals”, and Bev had also submitted a Bulleseye quilt.
 See the link to our show at https://stmcollege.ca/gallery/2022/01/saskatoon-modern-quilt-guild/.

 The technique is simple which is to make a stack of fabrics.
 We are going to try this using 10″ squares and 6 fabrics.
 In the demo, Sherry made 6 cuts to end up with 7 pieces.
 Then it is just a matter of mixing up the fabrics to result in the number of blocks corresponding to the original number of fabric squares.
 Just be sure to cut the pieces big enough to allow for a 1/4″ seam!
 We hope to see some finished projects over the next month or two!